Free Trial

 • The company reported a quarterly loss with an earnings per share (EPS) of ($0.24), missing estimates, despite generating revenue of $18.19 million which surpassed expectations.

 Cellectis S.A.
-(NASDAQ:CLLS - Get Free Report) passed above its fifty day moving average during trading on Friday .
+(NASDAQ:CLLS - Get Free Report) crossed above its fifty day moving average during trading on Friday .
 The stock has a fifty day moving average of $2.25 and traded as high as $2.68.
 Cellectis shares last traded at $2.57, with a volume of 35,096 shares.

-Read Our Latest Analysis on CLLS
+Read Our Latest Research Report on CLLS

 Cellectis Price Performance

-Cellectis (NASDAQ:CLLS - Get Free Report) last released its quarterly earnings data on Monday, August 4th.
-The biotechnology company reported ($0.24) earnings per share for the quarter, missing analysts' consensus estimates of ($0.15) by ($0.09).
-The company had revenue of $18.19 million for the quarter, compared to analyst estimates of $10.07 million.
-Cellectis had a negative return on equity of 68.05% and a negative net margin of 100.69%.
-Sell-side analysts predict that Cellectis S.A. will post -0.46 EPS for the current year.
+Cellectis (NASDAQ:CLLS - Get Free Report) last posted its quarterly earnings results on Monday, August 4th.
+The biotechnology company reported ($0.24) EPS for the quarter, missing analysts' consensus estimates of ($0.15) by ($0.09).
+Cellectis had a negative return on equity of 68.05% and a negative net margin of 100.69%.The business had revenue of $18.19 million for the quarter, compared to the consensus estimate of $10.07 million.
+Research analysts expect that Cellectis S.A. will post -0.46 EPS for the current year.

 Hedge Funds Weigh In On Cellectis